keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

 <div id="consultancy-posts">
     <h2>Recent Software & Software Development Consultancy posts from our Experts</h2>
-    <p>We hire I.T experts to write about Software & Software Development Consultancy topics so that our clients can keep educated on the latest I.T developments.</p>
+    <p>We hire I.T experts to write about Software & Software Development Consultancy topics so that our Business customers can stay educated on the latest I.T developments & up and coming technologies:</p>
     {% assign collection1 = site.consultation | where: "category","Software-Development" %}
     {% assign collection2 = site.consultation | where: "category","Web" %}
     {% assign items = collection1 | concat: collection2 %}